sfc-gh-akelkar/insite/README.md

-# Medpace inSitE - Snowflake Optimization Project
+# Medpace inSitE - Snowflake Optimization

 This repository contains the analysis and implementation guide for optimizing Medpace's **inSitE** (Informatics Site Engine) application by moving data processing from R/Shiny to Snowflake.